otrosien/fastcgi/README.md

 # ePages via FastCGI

-This is a prototype, to find out how much we can benefit from new protocols like ``SPDY`` and ``http/2``, from going with standard protocols, like `FastCGI`` and ``PSGI``, or just putting the page cache outside of epages with varnish.
+This is a prototype, to find out how much we can benefit from new protocols like ``SPDY`` and ``http/2``, and from going with standard protocols, like ``FastCGI`` and ``PSGI``, or just putting the PageCache outside of epages with [varnish](https://www.varnish-cache.org/).
 Another novelty here is to pre-fork the appserver processes to benefit from copy-on-write memory sharing in Linux.

 Beware, there might be dragons on your journey.

 ## How do we achieve this?

-Instead of launching a separate process foreach application server, we create a pre-forking daemon, which spawns a number of child processes, that connect to the message center.
+Instead of launching a separate process for each application server, we create a pre-forking daemon, which spawns a number of child processes, that connect to the message center.
 The FastCGI proxy (jetty) connects to this daemon (the "manager"), and it will delegate the work to its children.